Venugopalaswamy Temple, Karvetinagaram

 Sri Venugopalaswamy Temple is a Hindu-Vaishnavite temple situated at Karvetinagaram in, Chittoor District of Andhra Pradesh state, India.
-The Temple is dedicated to Lord Krishna, ninth incarnation of Vishnu's Dasavatharam, who is referred to as Venugopala.
+The Temple is dedicated to Krishna, considered by believers to be the ninth incarnation of Vishnu's Dasavatharam, who is referred to as Venugopala.
 It is situated at a distance of 58 km from Tirupati and 12 km from Puttur.

 History

 The temple was built by King Venkataperumal of Venkataraja dynasty.

 Administration

-The temple is being administered by Tirumala Tirupati Devasthanams.
+The temple is being administered by Tirumala Tirupati Devasthanams, an independent trust that manages operations in Tirupati, Andhra Pradesh, India.

 Presiding deities

-The Garbhagriha hosts Venugopala swamy along with his consorts Rukmini and Satyabhama.
-The deities were brought from Narayanavanam Temple.
-There are subshrines dedicated to Rama along with Sita and Lakshmana, Anjaneya, Parthasarathy, Renuka parameshwari, Avanakshamma.
+The Garbhagriha hosts Venugopala swamy along with his consorts Rukmini and Satyabhama at the sides of the main deity.
+The statues were brought from Narayanavanam Temple and there are subshrines dedicated to Rama along with Sita, Lakshmana, Anjaneya, Parthasarathy, Renuka parameshwari, and Avanakshamma.
 The temple pond is referred to as skanda pushkarini.